A new landmark for Waterloo

 The Waterloo Curve

-A new pedestrian street: The Waterloo Curve is proposed for the currently unused space between Elizabeth House and the former Waterloo International Terminal.
+A new pedestrian street: The Waterloo Curve is proposed for the currently unused space between Elizabeth House and The Sidings, the former Waterloo International Terminal.
 The new development would be lined with shops and cafés, helping connect from Victory Arch Square along to Leake Street.

 The architecture has been inspired by the constraints and opportunities of the site to create a unique building anchored to its location.
 The site has four major tube lines running beneath and so requires a complex and innovative engineering solution.
 This has resulted in a characterful dialogue between architecture and engineering, with the proposal expressing the structure as part of the identity of the building.